dannguyen24/mammon/DOCUMENTATION_README.md

 # Discord Bot Documentation - Mammon (LeetCode Tracker)

+## � For End Users

+**New to the bot?** Start with [README.md](./README.md) for:
+- Quick start guide
+- Command reference
+- Data privacy & disclaimer
+- Invite link

 ## 📚 Documentation Structure

-This documentation is organized into the following sections:
+This technical documentation is organized into the following sections:

 ### Core Concepts
 1. **[Discord.js Fundamentals](./docs/1-discord-js-fundamentals.md)** - Learn what discord.js is and its core concepts